 The State Water Resources Control Board (SWRCB) has recently recognized that it in the best interest of the state to develop a comprehensive regulatory approach for ASR projects and has adopted general waste discharge requirements for ASR projects that inject drinking water into groundwater (Order No. 2012-0010-DWQ or ASR General Order).
 The ASR General Order provides a consistent statewide regulatory framework for authorizing both pilot ASR testing and permanent ASR projects.
 The City's ASR Pilot Tests and any future permanent ASR facility will be permitted under the ASR General Order.
-Oversight of these regulations is done through the

-Regional Water Quality Control Boards (RWQCBs) and will require SCWD to comply with the monitoring and reporting requirements of the ASR General Order.
+Oversight of these regulations is done through the Regional Water Quality Control Boards (RWQCBs) and will require SCWD to comply with the monitoring and reporting requirements of the ASR General Order.
 Any additional permits required for the construction and operation of an ASR facility would be obtained as needed.

 ASR pilot tests began in early 2019 at SCWD's Beltz 12 well.
-Additional pilot testing at an additional Beltz well is slated to occur this coming winter.
-Assuming results from the initial pilot testing conducted at SCWD's Beltz 12 well during 2019 continues to be favorable, full scale implementation of ASR at that facility would occur on a phased basis beginning in 2021.
+Additional pilot testing at Beltz 12 may occur during the winter of 2019/2020 and an additional Beltz well is slated to be retrofitted for pilot testing during theoccur this coming winter as well.
+Assuming results from the initial pilot testing conducted at SCWD's Beltz 12 well during 2019 continues to be positivefavorable, full scale implementation of ASR at that facility would occur on a phased basis beginning in 2021.
 The current plan for developing ASR in the Basin would utilize to the greatest extent possible existing infrastructure, meaning that new infrastructure would be greatly limited and allowing for both incremental drought supply and groundwater sustainability benefits to begin accruing as early as 2022.